 We have instituted many health and safety protocols, including the wearing of face coverings, physical distancing, hygiene guidelines, Return to Campus training, health assessment surveys, testing and other measures.

-For faculty and staff, payroll deduction for parking will begin again on September 1.
+For faculty and staff, payroll deduction for parking began on September 1.

-You can stop your annual permit deductions and move to a shorter-term parking option by mailing your physical permit to the Parking Services office by August 10 to avoid any charges when payroll deductions resume.
+You can stop your annual permit deductions and move to a shorter-term parking option by mailing your physical permit to the Parking Services office.
 Mail permits to Parking Services, George Mason University, 4400 University Drive, MS 1G4, Fairfax, Va.
 22030.

 For students and others, Mason will sell only semester permits instead of annual permits, with a few exceptions.